 - Aural Awareness: Discern between various aural stimuli in order to develop a practical understanding of the rudimentary aspects of music theory in an application-based context.

-The rigorous work involved in an AP course can be intimidating, but the benefits of taking an online AP course are worth it!
+Although AP classes take a lot of dedication, the benefits of taking an online AP course are worth it!
 In addition to gaining incredible knowledge, students will get college credit and college course experience to prepare them for future higher education courses.

-The course takes one semester to complete, and works much like a regular class except more in-depth.
-AP Music Theory involves thorough comprehension of music theories and performance practices.
-Students will take an AP Exam at the end of the semester to determine how much college credit they’ve earned.
+The course takes one year to complete, and works much like a regular class except more in-depth.
+Students in AP Art History focus specific art periods and disciplines, then end with a state administered AP exam to determine how much college credit they’ve earned.

-AP class are not necessary to graduate high school, but are beneficial for students who want to earn college credit and reduce their high-level education costs in the future.
-AP Music Theory is specialized for students who want to further their music knowledge or careers.
+AP classes are not necessary to graduate high school, but are beneficial for students who want to earn college credit and reduce their high-level education costs in the future.
+AP Art History specializes in topics that can help students who want to pursue careers in history and art.

 How many AP classes should I take?

-Research often helps students figure out how many AP classes they should take in a year, but someone’s ability to handle coursework changes year to year as that individual grows.
-Challenge yourself at first, but try not to overwhelm yourself with work, and go from there.
+Research often helps students figure out how many AP classes they should take in a year, but a student’s ability to handle coursework changes year to year.
+Challenge yourself at first, but try not to overwhelm yourself with work!